solidjs/solid-start/docs/core-concepts/routing.md

 ## Catch all routes

 Catch all routes are routes that can match any value for any number of segments.
 For example, `/blog/a/b/c` and `/blog/d/e` are both valid routes.
-You can defined catch-all routes using square brackets with `...` before the label for the route.For example, `/blog/[...post]` is a dynamic route, where `post` is the dynamic segment.
+You can define catch-all routes using square brackets with `...` before the label for the route.For example, `/blog/[...post]` is a dynamic route, where `post` is the dynamic segment.

 `post` will be a property on the `params` object that is returned by the `useParams` hook.
 It will be a string with the value of the dynamic segment.